Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Large Disparities Still Exist for U.S.-based Authors with East Asian and African names

-The coefficients in \tref{tab:us-vs-non-us} indicate that \textit{international authors with names associated with each minority ethnicity are significantly less likely to be mentioned than international scholars with British-origin names, despite that they are all distant to U.S.-based journalists}.
-Compared to international researchers, the mention disparities are much smaller for U.S.-based authors, suggesting that being affiliated with a U.S. institution does decrease the disparity between each minority ethnicity and the British-origin, and for some groups including Indian, Middle Eastern, and Eastern European, the mention rate is even higher than that of British-origin.
+The coefficients in \tref{tab:us-vs-non-us} indicate that, \textit{among international authors, those with non-Anglo names are significantly less likely to be mentioned than those with Anglo names, despite that they are all distant to U.S.-based journalists}.
+Compared to international researchers, the mention disparities are much smaller for U.S.-based authors, suggesting that being affiliated with a U.S. institution does decrease the disparity for each minority ethnicity, and for some groups including Indian, Middle Eastern, and Eastern European, the mention rate is even higher than Anglo-named authors.
+Nevertheless, close proximity between journalists and authors does not eliminate all disparities in who is mentioned, \textit{as the disparities are still large and significant for African and East Asian ethnicities among all authors affiliated with U.S. institutions} (\tref{tab:us-vs-non-us}).

-This gap between disparities among U.S.-based and that among international authors reveals that, unlike its negative effect on the likelihood of being mentioned, distant geographic distance to U.S.-based journalists actually increases mention disparities between authors with minority and British-origin names.
-Nevertheless, close proximity between journalists and authors does not eliminate all disparities in who is mentioned: The average marginal effects shown in \fref{fig:us-bias-result}a based on a Model 5 fitted to the U.S. subset indicate that similar magnitudes of mention disparities for Chinese, non-Chinese East Asian, and African-named authors (4.8, 3.8, and 4.6 percentage points drop, respectively) still exist among U.S.-based scholars, suggesting that other factors besides location play a substantial effect in which authors are named.